 Skip to content

-Why This Is Needed
+Why This Is Important

 Parameter Required By Purpose

-allow.sysvipc PostgreSQL Shared memory
+allow.sysvipc PostgreSQL, Redis Shared memory / Inter-process communication

-allow.raw_sockets Ping tools, SmokePing ICMP functionality
+allow.raw_sockets Ping, SmokePing ICMP functionality

 Installation